Coforge Ltd leads losers in 'A' group

-Bajaj Electricals Ltd, Petronet LNG Ltd, Quess Corp Ltd and Kennametal India Ltd are among the other losers in the BSE's 'A' group today, 09 March 2022.
+Team Lease Services Ltd, RHI Magnesita India Ltd, MAS Financial Services Ltd and GAIL (India) Ltd are among the other losers in the BSE's 'A' group today, 10 March 2022.

-Bajaj Electricals Ltd, Petronet LNG Ltd, Quess Corp Ltd and Kennametal India Ltd are among the other losers in the BSE's 'A' group today, 09 March 2022.
+Team Lease Services Ltd, RHI Magnesita India Ltd, MAS Financial Services Ltd and GAIL (India) Ltd are among the other losers in the BSE's 'A' group today, 10 March 2022.

-Coforge Ltd lost 5.31% to Rs 4561.05 at 14:51 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 23969 shares were traded on the counter so far as against the average daily volumes of 14173 shares in the past one month.
+Coforge Ltd crashed 6.70% to Rs 4250.3 at 14:50 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 69.12 lakh shares were traded on the counter so far as against the average daily volumes of 15434 shares in the past one month.

-Bajaj Electricals Ltd crashed 5.02% to Rs 1056.75.
-The stock was the second biggest loser in 'A' group.On the BSE, 15737 shares were traded on the counter so far as against the average daily volumes of 10731 shares in the past one month.
+Team Lease Services Ltd tumbled 4.75% to Rs 3730.55.
+The stock was the second biggest loser in 'A' group.On the BSE, 1352 shares were traded on the counter so far as against the average daily volumes of 2221 shares in the past one month.

-Petronet LNG Ltd tumbled 3.42% to Rs 213.3.
-The stock was the third biggest loser in 'A' group.On the BSE, 1.12 lakh shares were traded on the counter so far as against the average daily volumes of 1.16 lakh shares in the past one month.
+RHI Magnesita India Ltd lost 4.64% to Rs 498.9.
+The stock was the third biggest loser in 'A' group.On the BSE, 20194 shares were traded on the counter so far as against the average daily volumes of 55095 shares in the past one month.

-Quess Corp Ltd pared 3.38% to Rs 531.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 20740 shares were traded on the counter so far as against the average daily volumes of 29039 shares in the past one month.
+MAS Financial Services Ltd slipped 4.51% to Rs 608.1.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 22637 shares were traded on the counter so far as against the average daily volumes of 8428 shares in the past one month.

-Kennametal India Ltd slipped 3.35% to Rs 2094.75.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 3623 shares were traded on the counter so far as against the average daily volumes of 2154 shares in the past one month.
+GAIL (India) Ltd fell 4.37% to Rs 147.65.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 7.47 lakh shares were traded on the counter so far as against the average daily volumes of 8.9 lakh shares in the past one month.

 Powered by Capital Market - Live News